 Mount Pulag, the third highest peak in the Philippines at 2,926 meters behind Mount Apo and Mount Dulang-Dulang is becoming more and more popular as the popularity of social media and the trend “#wanderlust” continues to grow.
-Mount Pulag truly deserves the raves it gets with its picture-perfect golden grassland and breathtaking sunrise.
+Mount Pulag truly deserves the raves it gets with its picture-perfect golden grassland and the breathtaking sunrise.
 If you’re considering hiking for the first, this “playground of the gods” is worth the sight and experience.

 When To Go